archivesspace-labs/ArchivesSnake/README.md

         print(resource.title)
 ```

-Currently, the ASpace interface is effectively read-only; if you need to create or update records (or just do something we haven't implemented yet), you'll have to drop down to the low-level
+Currently, the `ASpace` interface is effectively read-only; if you need to create or update records (or just do something we haven't implemented yet), you'll have to drop down to the low-level
-interface - for convenience, the client used by the ASpace object is accessible like so:
+interface - for convenience, the `ASnakeClient` used by an `ASpace` object is accessible like so:

 ``` python
 aspace.client.get('/repositories/2/resources/1')